What is folliculitis?

 - Avoid sharing towels, washcloths, or other personal items.
 If you have folliculitis, use a clean washcloth and towel each time you bathe.

 - Don't scratch the bumps.

 - Avoid shaving the bumps.
 If you must shave, change the razor blade each time.
-Try using depilatory creams and lotions, which remove hair without shaving.
-(These products are not recommended for use more often than once or twice a week.)

 - Avoid using oils on your skin.
 Oils can trap bacteria in the pores of your skin and can cause folliculitis.

 - After you use public hot tubs or spas, shower right away with soap.
 If you own your own hot tub, follow the manufacturer's instructions for keeping it clean.

 - Berger TG (2012).
 Dermatologic disorders.
 In SJ McPhee, MA Papadakis, eds., 2012 Current Medical Diagnosis and Treatment, 51st ed., pp. 93–163.
 New York: McGraw-Hill.

 - Habif TP (2010).
 Bacterial infections.
 In Clinical Dermatology, A Color Guide to Diagnosis and Therapy, 5th ed., pp. 335–381.
 Edinburgh: Mosby Elsevier.

 - Hall JC (2010).
 Dermatologic bacteriology.
 In JC Hall, ed., Sauer's Manual of Skin Diseases, 10th ed., pp. 202–219.
 Philadelphia: Lippincott Williams and Wilkins.

 - Korman NJ (2016).
 Macular, papular, vesiculobullous, and pustular diseases.
 In L Goldman, A Schafer, eds., Goldman-Cecil Medicine, 25th ed., vol. 2, pp. 2671–2682.
 Philadelphia: Saunders.